The file 'siteload.php' is in the vendor/bartonlp/site-class/includes directory.

 The 'mysitemap.json' file is the site configuration file. 'siteload.php' loads the 'mysitemap.json' file that is in the current directory.
 If a 'mysitemap.json' file is not found in the current directory the parent directory is searched and this continues up until the DocuementRoot is searched and if still not found an exception is thrown.

 Once a 'mysitemap.json' file is found the information in it is read in via 'file_get_contents()'.
-The information from the 'mysitemap.json' file is converted into a PHP object and returned.
+The information from the 'mysitemap.json' file is converted into a PHP object and returned as a PHP object.

 My usual directory structure starts under a 'www' subdirectory.
 On an Apache2 host the structure looks like this: